 Try not to make more than two cups of coffee at a time.
 This will make it easier to ensure that each cup gets a proper kaimaki.
 The recipe which follows is for two cups of coffee.
 It can easily be halved for a solo drinking experience.

 Serve your Greek coffee with a cold glass of water.
 This is helpful if you accidentally get some coffee grounds in your mouth.

-- 2 demi-tasse cups of water (your water is measured using the cups you will drink from; one of our demi-tasse holds 1/3 cup of water (80 mL)
+- 2 demi-tasse cups of water your water is measured using the cups you will drink from; one of our demi-tasse holds 1/3 cup of water (80 mL)

-- two heaping teaspoons of sugar (for a metreo or somewhat sweet coffee)
+- 2 teaspoons (10 grams each) sugar for a metreo (or somewhat sweet coffee)

 - Pour water into your briki or small pot.

 - Add the coffee and sugar to the water.2 teaspoons (7 grams each) Greek coffee, 2 teaspoons (10 grams each) sugar

 - Stir continuously until the coffee dissolves.
 It will take a couple of minutes for the coffee to boil.
 As soon as it starts to boil, remove it from the heat.
 Leaving it on the heat any longer will result in the kaimaki disappearing.

 - Pour 1/2 the coffee into one cup, and then fill your second cup of coffee completely.
 Return to your first, half-filled cup and fill that one with the remaining coffee.
 This technique will ensure that each cup ends up with a proper kaimaki.
 Let sit for about 3-4 minutes, to let the grounds settle, before sipping.
 (See video here)